carvalholeo/.github/README.md

-# .github
+# .github Template

-Template repository for any new repositories
+This repository has some files, used in other repos.

+So, when a new repo is created, these files are created by default.